-Learn from the past and improve the future with your Associate of Arts in History Transfer Major.
+Learn from the past and improve the future with your Associate of Arts in History Transfer Major from ACC.

 The study of history informs and reminds us of all that came before us in humanity’s timeline.
 When you study history, you’ll learn how empires formed and fell, who lead revolutions and conquered nations, and where ideas and philosophies developed.
 With our Associate of Arts in History Transfer Major, you won’t just be learning about the people who moved mountains: you’ll mark the starting point where you moved yours.